 Searching for more seaside charms close to the historic downtown?
 Grab a towel to relax on the sands of East Beach.
 The beach is known for its soft sand, spectacular festivals, and live music during the summer months.
 With several restaurants and hotels along the shore, you can easily spend a few fun-filled days around East Beach.

 Spend time at the children’s playground in the beach park and eat refreshments.
 Unlike the majority of Galveston’s most popular beaches, East Beach allows alcohol consumption.
-You can sit with a glass of wine by the sea, and enjoy the scenery at one of the most beautiful Texas beaches.
+Sit with a glass of wine by the sea, and enjoy the scenery at one of the most beautiful Texas beaches.

 Each summer, thousands of people also head to East Beach for the annual Sandcastle Competition.